Jonas Frey

 Profile

-I am a doctoral candidate at the Saïd Business School at the University of Oxford.
+I am an Assistant Professor in Finance at the University of Gothenburg.
 My research interests are empirical asset pricing as well as behavioural and experimental finance.

 Which stock return predictors reflect mispricing?